Magdalina Stancheva: Career

 In 1951, Stancheva was hired to work in the Sofia Municipal Museum and simultaneously to work on archaeologic projects of the facility.
 She proposed that the name be changed to the Historical Museum of Sofia, now known as the Sofia Regional Historical Museum, in 1952, and with the name change, she was hired as the senior curator.
 The following year she was appointed as head of the archaeology department of the museum.
 As one of the first museologists in the country, she led the museum's preservation efforts for the excavations of the Church of St Petka of the Saddlers, the rotunda of the Church of St. George, the eastern gate of the Serdica Fortress and many others.
 She also led excavations and participated in archaeological surveys of Sofia and throughout the country.

 From the 1950s through the 1970s, Stancheva led the effort to preserve archaeological sites, through efforts to have them declared as heritage preservation locations.
 Working with the International Council of Museums and UNESCO, she presented successful candidacies for such projects as the Boyana Church, the Rila Monastery, and the Thracian Tomb of Kazanlak to receive recognition as cultural monuments to be preserved and protected.
 Writing articles on the history and archaeology of Sofia, conservation, the conflicts between the need to urbanize and the need to preserve history, Stancheva published over 600 titles in various languages about Bulgarian and Thracian history.
-She published for the Bulgarian Academy of Sciences and the Bulgarian Historical Society in such volumes as Announcements of the Archaeological Institute", Announcements of the Bulgarian Historical Society, Archeology (Археология ISSN 0324-1203), Museums and Monuments of Culture Magazine and Sofia Magazine, among others.
+She published for the Bulgarian Academy of Sciences and the Bulgarian Historical Society in such volumes as Announcements of the Archaeological Institute, Announcements of the Bulgarian Historical Society, Archeology (Археология ISSN 0324-1203), Museums and Monuments of Culture Magazine and Sofia Magazine, among others.

 In the early 1970s, Stancheva was appointed as a Bulgarian delegate to the International Council of Museums of Paris and the UNESCO World Cultural Heritage Committee.
 She served as vice president on the committee for six years and broadcast cultural programs on both Radio Sofia and Radio UNESCO to provide cultural education.
 She was awarded the Order of Saints Cyril and Methodius in both grades I and II for her preservation efforts, as well as being honored with the National Order Of Labour, Silver Class for her years of service, among many other awards.
 In 1985 Stancheva left the museum and active work as an archaeologist and began working as a voluntary consultant to the legislature and Ministry of Culture on legal protections for cultural heritage.
-She also taught at Sofia University as well as at the National Academy of Arts and the New Bulgarian University, training dozens of museologists from throughout the country.
+She also taught at Sofia University as well as at the National Academy of Art and the New Bulgarian University, training dozens of museologists from throughout the country.